|NFQ Level||Level 8|

-Year 4 Modules:
+BE Year 4 Modules:

-Expected lecture hours: Lectures usually take place from 9am to 1pm, Monday to Friday, with a small number of lectures taking place in the afternoon.
+- Expected lecture hours: Lectures usually take place from 9am to 1pm, Monday to Friday, with a small number of lectures taking place in the afternoon.

-Expected lab/practical hours: Laboratory classes and individual study are normally scheduled for the afternoon.
+- Expected lab/practical hours: Laboratory classes and individual study are normally scheduled for the afternoon.

-Field trips: Fieldwork and site visits are organised as necessary.
+- Field trips: Fieldwork and site visits are organised as necessary.